-Wendy Davis begins her first season as the head coach of the University of Saint Joseph (USJ) women’s basketball team.
+Wendy Davis begins her second season as the head coach of the University of Saint Joseph (USJ) women’s basketball team in 2019-2020.

 Davis earned her bachelor’s degree in elementary education from the University of Connecticut in 1992 and added a master’s degree from her alma mater in 1994, while helping the perennial women’s basketball national power earn four NCAA bids, and a trip to the NCAA Final Four in 1991.
 Under head coach Geno Auriemma, Davis was a four-year starter, a three-time Academic All-American, and made the all-tournament team in the 1991 NCAA Regional Championship.
 Davis is a member of the New England Basketball Hall of Fame, and was twice named to the prestigious College Sports Information Directors of America (CoSIDA) Academic All-American Team.